mollyhawker/Ca_integrodifferential_model/README.md

 # A calcium puff model based on integrodifferential equations (Hawker et al., 2024)

 Ca_integrodifferential_model implements three hybrid stochastic systems used to simulate the correct ion channel and calcium signalling dynamics.
-We ask that reference is made to our manuscript **A calcium puff model based on integrodifferential equations** (<https://doi.org/10.48550/arXiv.2401.17326>) when using this code.
+We ask that reference be made to our manuscript **A calcium puff model based on integrodifferential equations** (<https://doi.org/10.48550/arXiv.2401.17326>) when using this code.
+All code is contained within `ca_puff_model.zip`.

 ## 6-state model